The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: The local stellar halo mass metallicity relation

 Stellar metallicities reported by \citet{Harmsen_2017} were inferred along the projected minor axis of the disk at a galactocentric radius of 30 kpc, using red giant branch stars in nearby spiral galaxies.
 The total stellar halo mass was estimated as three times\footnote{The factor of three is derived from comparisons with theoretical models \citep{Bullock_2005, Bell_2017}} the mass enclosed between two ellipses at minor axis radii of 10 and 40 kpc.
-To mimic these observational constraints, \citet{Monachesi_2019} measured the median metallicities at 30 kpc along the minor axis of the Auriga halos, while the halo mass was computed as three times the stellar mass beyond 1.5 optical radii along the major axis and 10 kpc above the disk plane.
+Figure~\ref{fig:MhZR_z0} includes the six GHOSTS galaxies from \citet{Harmsen_2017} and five additional GHOSTS observations \citep{Jang_2020, Smercina_2022, Gozman_2023} extending the original sample from \citet{Harmsen_2017}.
+The linear regression fitted to the GHOSTS sample is $\rm [Fe/H]_{30kpc}=0.58\times log_{10}M_{10-40kpc}-6.5$, the slope is shallower compared to the reported in \citet{Harmsen_2017} ($\rm m=0.7$), which was estimated using orthogonal distance regression applied to eight galaxies (six GHOSTS galaxies in addition to MW and M31).
+To mimic these observational constraints, \citet{Monachesi_2019} using Auriga simulations, measured the median metallicities at 30 kpc along the minor axis computed in 15$^\circ$ projected wedges on the z-coordinate (perpendicular to the disk plane), with diametrically opposed wedges combined to increase numerical resolution \citep[see][]{Monachesi_2016b}.
+The halo stellar mass is computed as three times the stellar mass beyond 1.5 optical radii along the major axis and 10 kpc above the disk plane.
 They estimated both quantities by selecting only the accreted component, i.e., all stars formed in satellites, regardless of whether the satellite was inside or outside the virial radius (gray triangles).
 Figure~\ref{fig:MhZR_z0} also shows stellar halos from the semi-analytic model L-Galaxies 2020-MM \citep[pink hexagons,][]{Murphy_2022}, which are assembled only from accreted satellites, thereby containing exclusively ex-situ stars by definition.
-This model includes thousands of MW analog galaxies, and their metallicities are rescaled at 30kpc.
-Finally, and following a similar procedure used by \citet{Monachesi_2019}, the stellar mass of CIELO stellar halos was estimated as three times the mass of accreted stars in the stellar halo within a spherical shell of $10-40$~kpc.
-The median metallicity is computed in a 3-dimensional bin around 30$\pm 1$~kpc of the accreted halo, i.e., stars born in satellites regardless of whether they are inside or outside the virial radius of the central galaxy.
+This model includes thousands of MW analog galaxies, and their metallicities are rescaled at 30kpc using a linear negative radial profile, calibrated using the mean slope of the metallicity profile from AURIGA simulations \citep{Monachesi_2019}.
+For the CIELO stellar halos, we compute the stellar mass following the same procedure as \citet{Monachesi_2019}.
+However, to estimate the metallicity, instead of adopting a fixed aperture at 30 kpc that was used in previous works for MW-like galaxies, we use an aperture that scales with galaxy size since our stellar mass range is wider and 30 kpc could introduce spurious results.
+For this purpose, we consider that the Milky Way has an effective radius of $\sim 5$ kpc \citep[the mean of the values reported in Table 4 by ][]{Molla_2019}, which implies that 30 kpc corresponds approximately to $6 \rm r_{\rm eff}$.
+Hence, we adopt $6 \rm r_{\rm eff}$ along the minor axis as our criterion.
+Motivated by observations we include in-situ stars in our estimations, as separating accreted and in-situ populations is not straightforward in observational data.
+The observational values reported typically include all stellar populations at these distances.
+Nevertheless, we note that the contribution of in-situ stars at these galactic distances is, in median value, about 15\%, which increases the metallicity only by $~0.02$~dex up to $0.04$~dex.
+Likewise, other works have shown that the in-situ contribution at these distances is rather negligible \cite{Monachesi_2019}.